specialjp/lighter-ts/README.md

 **Installation**: `npm install @specialjp/lighter-sdk`

-**Documentation**: Complete API reference and getting started guides included
+**Documentation**: Complete API reference and getting started guides included.
+Content mirrors the upstream project because this fork does not change runtime behaviour.

-**Support**: Full feature parity with Python SDK, ready for production trading
+**Support**: Functionality is unchanged from the original SDK; this fork focuses on TypeScript type improvements and npm distribution only.

+## Credits

+- Original project: [`lighter-ts`](https://github.com/bvvvp009/lighter-ts) by the Lighter Protocol community.
+This fork keeps the core functionality intact while polishing documentation and distribution for npm publication.